 - Use liquid rennet or half of the rennet tablet diluted in one-fourth cup of cool water.
 You may also use mesophilic starter culture or a tablespoon of yogurt instead of a feta starter culture.

-Feta cheese is used in salads, pasta, and other dishes.
+Feta cheese is used in several vegetarian and non-vegetarian dishes like salads and pasta.
 Here are a few popular recipes you may try at home.

 Popular Feta Cheese Recipes

 1. Tomato, Basil, And Feta salad (serves 2)